MI-AFP/tutorials/tutorials/03_branching.md

 ifThenElse False onTrue onFalse = onFalse
 ```

-We can even simplify it a bit with ignoring the unneeded argument using `_`:
+We can even simplify it a bit with ignoring the unneeded argument using `_`, i.e., wildcard (as you always should do in Haskell):

 ```haskell
 ifThenElse :: Bool -> a -> a -> a